 The network configuration screen allows you to specify the IP address and other network-related settings.
-Adjust these to your local environment, keeping the requirements outlined in chapter Network Requirements in mind. the Tab key to move between elements.
+Adjust these to your local requirements.
+Use the Tab key to move between elements.
 Select the Ok button and press Space or Enter to apply your changes.
 In the device selection screen, select the Save button to save the device configuration.

-Note that you should not use dynamic IP addresses (DHCP) for the TeamDrive Host Server.
+Note that you should not use dynamic IP addresses (DHCP) for the TeamDrive Registration Server.
 The TeamDrive Service depends on static IP addresses and requires a resolvable fully qualified domain name.

 Next, select the DNS configuration screen from the network configuration and adjust the DNS settings to match your environment.
-Enter your Host Server’s host name (e.g. hostserver.yourdomain.com) in the Hostname field and add your DNS server’s IP address(es).
+Enter your Registration Server’s host name (e.g. regserver.yourdomain.com) in the Hostname field and add your DNS server’s IP address(es).
 Select the Ok button to apply the DNS changes.

 Select the Save&Quit button to proceed with the installation.